-Document Type : scientific-research article
+Document Type : Research

 Authors

-1 Physical Geography, University of Isfahan
+1 Ph.D.
+Student in Climatology, Department of Physical Geography, University of Isfahan, Isfahan, Iran

 Abstract